‘Nene Leakes’ Bombshell Revelations on All Things ‘RHOA’ and Family

 - NeNe's friendship with Cynthia Bailey fell apart, with NeNe suspecting Cynthia of working with producers to get her fired, leading to her current beef with Bravo.

-NeNe Leakes first time on Carlos King’s podcast Reality With the King podcast was certainly an illuminating one.
+NeNe Leakes' first time on Carlos King’s podcast Reality With the King was certainly an illuminating one.
 In the first part of this two part interview, NeNe had no problems giving insight into her personal life and career as a former RHOA peach holder.
-Here are the highlights from part one.
+Here are the highlights from part one from the self-proclaimed queen of reality television.

 ‘RHOA’: NeNe Leakes Was the Underpaid Underdog In the First Season